This is the minimum basic mead equipment necessary to brew your own homemade honey-wine. Below you'll find a list of exactly what you will need.

 Sediment will slowly settle at the bottom as the mead clears; you'll need another demijohn into which you will rack the liquid.

 Those above are two of my favourite melomels, by the way; from cherry-guavas and peppadews.

 Whilst you can get away with not having a hydrometer it is the only way to be sure that fermentation has ceased; and to measure the alcohol concentration.
 It must read at least from 0.990 to 1.160.

 Since we tend not to bottle for at least six months, fermentation should be complete; mead is strange stuff though and sometimes it will start bubbling again.
 Should a container burst the flying fragments of glass-shards will be very dangerous.

 You will need a narrow measuring cylinder at least 250ml long for the hydrometer; it doesn't really have to be graduated.

 Temperature control is exceptionally important; you need a kitchen thermometer.

 An auto-syphon enables you to rack off the clear liquid without disturbing the sediment at the bottom.
 In theory you could just have a tube but it's messy and you are likely to get contamination.

-I did without initially and now would not go without an auto-syphon.
+I did not have an auto-syphon initially and now would not go without.
 I consider it one of the essentials in our list of basic mead equipment.

-A turkey baster is commonly used for a mead thief.
-It's useful having two; one long and the other short and narrow so that it can be inserted into the demijohns.
+A turkey-baster is commonly used for a mead thief.
+It's useful having two; one long and the other short and narrow so that they can be inserted into the demijohns.